alperenavan882/Major-Assignment/README.md

     g++ Problem 1.cpp -o Problem 1

-4.⁠ ⁠Run the resulting executable with the command in VS terminal or Comman Line : ⁠
+4.⁠ ⁠Run the resulting executable with the command in VS terminal or Command Line : ⁠

     Problem 1